Eat

 Trigger certain medical conditions

-Too much can lead to unpleasant side-effects
+Too much can lead to unpleasant side effects

 Too much caffeine – either over the course of the day or in one large dose (like in some energy drinks) – can sometimes cause unwanted side effects.
-These could include anxiety, restlessness, an irregular heartbeat, headaches or insomnia.
+These could include anxiety, restlessness, an irregular heartbeat, or insomnia.

 How much caffeine should you have in a day?

-- 60ml espresso = 80mg caffeine
+- an espresso (60ml) = 80mg caffeine

-- 220ml brewed black tea = 40 to 80mg caffeine
+- a cup of black tea (220ml) = 50mg caffeine

-- 28g (2 squares) milk chocolate = 6mg caffeine
+- a bar of milk chocolate (50g) = 10mg caffeine

-- 28g (2 squares) dark chocolate = 24mg caffeine
+- a bar of dark chocolate (50g) = 25mg caffeine

 How does caffeine affect your sleep?